dgondos/bestOfTwitch/README.md

 {
     "twitchUser": "<user to retrieve followers from>",
-    "utcHoursFrom": "<Hour to start retrieving clips from, in UTC>", "utcHoursTo": "<Hour to start retrieving clips until, in UTC>" }
+    "utcHoursFrom": "<Hour to start retrieving clips from, in UTC>", "utcHoursTo": "<Hour to start retrieving clips until, in UTC>", "segmentResolution": "<The score of a segment in a vod is determined by the amount of clips generated within segmentResolution minutes>", "maxSegments": "<The maximum segments to return per follow>" }
 ```